 I started my own business thinking I would get away from bias, but unfortunately, I still run into subtle bias in the institutions and companies with which I do business.

 EIBT: That’s a shame.
-Do you find that more investors are going out of their way to fund women-owned companies recently?
+Have you found that more investors are going out of their way to fund women-owned businesses recently?

 ST: The investors want high value and return on investment.
-My impression is that most of them are not going to invest in your company just because you are a woman, and some are less likely to invest because of it.
+I think that most of them are not going to invest in your business just because you are a woman, and some are less likely to invest because of it.
 But compared to what it was like twenty or thirty years ago, investors are more likely to give women a chance today.
-Most of the time, I feel like being a woman or African American does not affect how a customer or investor responds to me.
-But I know that sometimes it’s happening and they may be hiding it.
-And I have encountered some not subtle bias.
-Some people seem to interpret my confidence as being impertinent, and I wonder if they would interpret similar confidence from a white male the same way.
+Most of the time, being a woman or African American does not appear to affect how a customer or investor responds to me.
+But I know that sometimes it’s happening, and they may be hiding it.
+And I have encountered some not-subtle bias.
+Some people seem to interpret my confidence as impertinent, and I wonder if they would interpret similar confidence from a white male the same way.
 Sadly, I still hear stories of bias and barriers from other women and underrepresented minorities.
-But I think we are in a time of change.
+But we are in a time of change.
 I hope it keeps going in a good direction.

-EIBT: Do you have advice for women life scientists considering going into entrepreneurship?
+EIBT: Do you have advice for women life scientists considering entrepreneurship?

 ST: I recommend trying it.
 Don’t let fear and anxiety get in the way.
 You don’t have to know everything about running a business to get started.
 You just have to know some key information, like about protecting your intellectual property, and you need to talk with the funding organizations, like the NIH, early.
 Talk to a scientist who has started a business before you.
 After I understood the basics, I just kept asking the many potential helpers I have available questions, and I still do.
 There is a lot of support if you reach out for it.
 The NIH, for example.
 I felt like they really wanted us to succeed.
 But I had to listen to their advice and do the hard work.

 EIBT: Do you recommend having partners in a business venture?